Some call this soup Jewish penicillin, others just say this homemade chicken soup busts through cold and flu season. I just call it delicious.

 For my grandma’s old-fashioned chicken soup, you will need a whole chicken.
 (You can also use chicken that isn’t whole.
 You need to make sure your chicken pieces are with the bone as the bone minerals are what makes this soup so good!!)

 I prefer to use an organic whole chicken.
 Include the neck and organs…it all goes into the pot.
 You will want to cook this down for a couple of hours so the chicken flavor is infused into the broth.
+If you love this soup, you will also want to try my Gluten Free Matzo Ball recipe.
+This soup is great with matzo balls!

 Classic chicken soup has onion, carrot, and celery.
 I have added turnip and rutabaga to my chicken soup recipe over the years, but for this post, I wanted to keep it close to my grandma’s recipe.
 (If you decide to add other vegetables, you would want one small turnip and one small rutabaga chopped up.)
+You can also try this easy Instant Pot Vegetable Soup with Chicken for a soup with lots of extra vegetables.

-This soup is full of:
+This soup is full of flavor from these spices and herbs:

 - salt and pepper